 However, EMH is a company I like.
 The exploration firm owns a large stake in the Cinovec Lithium/Tin project based in the Czech Republic on the border with Germany, which hosts the largest lithium resource in Europe and one of the most significant tin deposits in the world.

-What I love about the potential of the company is where it is based, right at the heart of many electric vehicle and lithium battery manufacturing facilities.
+One positive about the potential of the company is where it is based, right at the heart of many electric vehicle and lithium battery manufacturing facilities.
 Volkswagen recently announced that its first electric vehicle plant will be in Zwickau, about an hour and 50 minutes drive from the Cinovec project.

 Apple just keeps on growing.
 The company has a wide range of products and services that include Apple Pay, Apple TV, and Apple Watches, and we haven’t even mentioned the phones, iPads, or Macs yet.